 A personal reference is someone the candidate hasn’t worked with and can discuss their individual values; mainly requested for graduates or those with less work experience.
 A professional reference is provided by a former boss or manager who can vouch for a candidate's employability or skills.
-Most recruiters prefer at least two professional references.
+Candidates searching for a job are normally familiar with checks for employment, after all, not so long ago, letters of reference were very popular.
+Most recruiters prefer contact information for two professional references.

 What is a ‘no referral policy’?

 Some companies have a standard ‘no referral policy’, which means that employees cannot provide a verbal or written reference for previous colleagues.
 Organisations often opt for this approach to avoid defamation claims if a former employee tries to state that an adverse hiring decision came as the result of a reference provided.